Whether a local declaration should be found by type class search, tactics, etc. and shown in the goal display.

 Instances For

-Returns true when the lctx contains the free variable e
+Returns true when the lctx contains the free variable e.

-is not an fvar.
+Panics if e is not an fvar.

 Equations